Thatguyjs/MathScript/README.md

 # Features
 An ever-increasing list of cool things to be excited about

+ - Statically typed
+ - If / else if / else statements
+ - Functions
+ - I/O

 # What About Syntax (Todo)?
 See `example.rawm` for an introduction to the language